alariva/laravel-email-domain-blacklist/readme.md

 # Laravel Email Domain Blacklist

-Validate email input that it ins not blacklisted for a specific domain name.
+Validate email input that it's not blacklisted for a specific domain name.

 # Installation